Pandawan/CloseAllTabs/README.md

 # CloseAllTabs
-Extension to close all tabs on chrome (with a few more options)
+Quickly close all tabs on chrome (with a few more options)